jose-manuel/npfc/README.md

 # npfc

-npfc stands for natural product fragment combinations.
+npfc stands for Natural Product Fragment Combinations.
 It is used for classifying those into predefined categories.
 It is composed of a package with classes and tests as well as a main to run the workflow.

 ## Workflow

 The npfc workflow can be broken down in 6 successive steps:
-    1) convert a molecular file into a hdf file(s)
-    2) standardize structures within the hdf file(s)
+    1) load/chunk an input file (SDF)
+    2) deglycosylate molecules using a KNIME workflow
-    3) remove duplicate entries
+    3) standardize/filter structures, remove duplicates
+    4) for chembl: filter out natural products from chembl (chembl_synth)
-    4) search the molecules for requested fragments
+    5) search the molecules for requested fragments
-    5) classify fragments combinations
+    6) classify fragments combinations
-    6) generate a report
+    7) create molecular fragment networks

 ## How to use this